Brilliant People – A Short Story – Fantasy / Thriller

 Douglas could see the words smelting on her lips.
 She was just like the others.

-The following morning Douglas had rose with the good intention of making a cooked breakfast for his guest.
+The following morning Douglas rose with the good intention of making a cooked breakfast for his guest.
 As kaput as their brief encounter now was, it was not in his nature not to offer a hearty meal as a decent farewell message.

 This one might prove a little awkward, he thought, damn it.